online-judge-tools/oj/readme.md

 -   Can I specify problems by their IDs or names, instead of URLs?
     -   No. I have tried it once, but it is actually not so convenient and only increases the maintenance cost.
 -   I don't want to give my password to this program.
-    -   You can use this giving only your session tokens.
-Please see [here](https://github.com/kmyk/online-judge-tools/blob/master/LOGIN_WITH_COOKIES.md).
+    -   This program stores only your session tokens.
+Use `oj login --use-brower=always ...` and read [onlinejudge/_implementation/command/login.py](https://github.com/kmyk/online-judge-tools/blob/master/onlinejudge/_implementation/command/login.py).

 For other questions, use [Gitter](https://gitter.im/online-judge-tools/community) or other SNSs.